jplemoussu/smallbizhack-sydney/README.md

 ## Your first API call with POSTMAN

-1. To make our first API call and test access to your sandbox account we will be using the API client POSTMAN.
+1. To construct your first API call and test access to your sandbox account, we will be using the API client POSTMAN.

-NOTE: You can also skip and directly use the available QuickBooks SDKs or your prefered API client library if you prefer.
+NOTE: You can also skip this part and directly use the available QuickBooks SDKs or your prefered API client library if you prefer.
 The setup steps will depend on what you use.
-You will need to plug in your `client Id`, `client secret` and set the sandbox endpoint ( `https://sandbox-quickbooks.api.intuit.com`).
-The POSTMAN collection we've created is just a great way to navigate the API and test the capabilities of the API.
+You will need to plug in your `client Id`, `client secret` and set the sandbox endpoint `https://sandbox-quickbooks.api.intuit.com`.
+The POSTMAN collection we've created is just a great way to navigate the API and test the capabilities of the API before you get your hands into the code.

 TIP 1: If you use POSTMAN, there is a handy code generator which will generate code snippets in most available laguages.